Virgie Ruby Shumaker Fulk

 Her body was cremated.

-Pastors Scott Budde and Rich Reed will conduct a memorial service Monday at 1 p.m. at Mt.
+Pastors Scott Budde and Rich Reed conducted a memorial service Monday at 1 p.m. at Mt.
 Carmel U.B.C.

 In lieu of flowers, memorial contributions may be sent to Grandle Funeral Home, P.O.
 Box 114, Broadway, VA 22815 to help with funeral expenses.